smart-on-fhir/fhir-parser/README.md

 The `master` branch is currently on _DSTU 2, May 2015 ballot_.
 The `develop` branch is currently on _DSTU 2_ and WiP.

-See [tags](releases) for other specific FHIR versions.
+See [tags](https://github.com/smart-on-fhir/fhir-parser/releases) for other specific FHIR versions.

 ### Use ###

-1. Copy the file `settings.py` from the language's subdirectory into the project's root directory,
+1. Copy the file `settings.py` from the language's subdirectory into the project's root directory, then
-2. Adjust settings, if necessary
+2. Adjust settings, especially those determining where the generated classes will be copied to, found at the top of `settings.py`.
 3. Install requirements by running `pip3` (or `pip`):
     ```bash
     pip3 install -r requirements.txt